 Next time you’re faced with a new challenge, take a step back

 In fact, one of my mantras is “mindset is a skillset”.
-I truly believe that, like any skill, these approaches need to be practised and internalised to make real change.
+I truly believe that, like any skill, these approaches need to be practised and internalized to make real change.

-So, if a lack of confidence is holding you back from something you want to do – from asking for a promotion to taking that trip or inviting a potential friend to meet for a coffee – try one of these takeaway tactics and see how mindset work could improve your outlook.
+So, if a lack of confidence is holding you back from something you want to do – asking for a promotion, taking that trip or inviting a potential friend to meet for a coffee – try one of these takeaway tactics and see how mindset work could improve your outlook.

 Firstly, look for the ‘why’.
 Next time you’re faced with a new challenge and feel the panic descend, take a step back.
 Instead of underrating yourself, take emotions out of the equation and ask why you find yourself in this position.
 Did you knock a similar project out of the park last year?
 Have you got specialist knowledge of the area?
 Is it something you’ve always wanted to do and have been preparing for over a long period?
 Try writing this down to remind yourself if the overwhelm sets in.

 Mindset is a skill set that requires you to put the reps in